 Neurogenetics & Bio-imaging Services

 Since 2011, the Translational Neurogenetics Program (TNP) core facility at the MSC’s Institute of Neurobiology has provided the UPR biomedical research community with cutting edge neurogenetics support, cell culture facilities, imaging and image analysis instrumentation, training, and technical support.
-The TNP will transition to become the Neurogenetics and Bioimaging Service (NBS) of the RCMI Research Infrastructure Core.
-Current Director, Dr. Mark Miller, will become the Service Lead.
+In 2017, the TNP was reformulated as part of the Neurogenetics and Bioimaging Service (NBS) of the RCMI Research Infrastructure Core.
+The TNP Director, Dr. Mark Miller, was designated the Service Lead.

-The NBS acts as a shared resource to assist investigators conducting studies addressing genetic mechanisms in neurobiological systems.
+The NBS acts as a shared resource that assists investigators conducting studies addressing genetic mechanisms in neurobiological systems.
 The unit provides advisory, technical and instrumentation support.
-Major instrumentation includes: five temperature controlled Drosophila incubators, four genetics workstation.
-The Molecular Neurogenetics Research Unit is maintained on a day-to-day basis by Mr. Luis Quiñones who provides support to all users.
+Major instrumentation includes: five temperature controlled Drosophila incubators, four genetics workstation, and a Nikon A1R Laser Scanning Confocal Microscope (LSCM).
+The Molecular Neurogenetics Research Unit is maintained on a day-to-day basis by a full time technician who provides support to all users.

 Neuroscientist-in-Residence program.
 Dr. Daniel Colón Ramos, Yale Program in Cellular Neuroscience, Neurodegeneration and Repair, Yale School of Medicine, has served as RCMI Neuroscientist-in-Residence since 2011 Dr. Colón Ramos presents seminars, meets with faculty and students, and collaborates on the National Science Foundation soliciting continued funding for the Center for Research Excellence in Science and Technology (CREST) Puerto Rico Center for Environmental Neuroscience.